How Much Does a Tax Attorney Cost?

 How Much Do Tax Lawyers Charge to Help With ETC Audits?

-The earned income tax credit (ETC) is one of the most commonly audited tax credits.
-The IRS audits ETCs at a significantly higher rate than it audits tax returns in general.
+The earned income tax credit (EITC) is one of the most commonly audited tax credits.
+The IRS audits EITCs at a significantly higher rate than it audits tax returns in general.

-If the IRS adjusts your return after reviewing your ETC claim, a tax attorney can help you contest the changes.
-Tax attorney rates for ETC help vary, but they're often less than the cost of a full audit.
+If the IRS adjusts your return after reviewing your EITC claim, a tax attorney can help you contest the changes.
+Tax attorney fees for EITC representation vary, but they are often lower than full audit defense costs because these cases are typically narrower in scope.
 You can get a quote by contacting a tax attorney.

 Penalty Abatement